Live Cell Analysis

 What is it?

 Live and Dried Blood Cell Analysis are used in observing and monitoring the state and/or dysfunction of the body’s systems and organs.
+The largest advantage is its ability to pick up health problems in their earliest stages, identifying toxicities and deficiencies in the blood.

 How does it work?